sigmorphon/conll2018/task2/README.md

  * You are not allowed to mix training sets from track 1 and track 2 or from high, medium and low settings, and
  * You cannot use development sets for training your final system.
-They can only be used to tuning of hyperparameters.
+They can only be used tune hyperparameters.

 Track 1 training sets contain word forms, lemmas and MSDs for all words.
 Track 2 training sets contain word forms for context words and